Matama, Ōita

 Matama (真玉町, Matama-machi) was a town located in Nishikunisaki District, Ōita Prefecture, Japan.

 Population

-As of 2003, the town had an estimated population of 3,808 and the density of 85.80 persons per km².
-The total area was 44.38 km².
+As of 2003, the town had an estimated population of 3,808 and the density of 85.80 persons per km2.
+The total area was 44.38 km2.

 Merge

 On March 31, 2005, Matama, along with the town of Kakaji (also from Nishikunisaki District), was merged into the expanded city of Bungotakada.

 Location

-Matama town is located on the coast of Japan.
+Matama town is located on the northern coast of Kyushu.